maxlath/wikibase-sdk/README.md

 # wikibase-sdk

-A javascript tool-suite to query a [Wikibase](http://wikiba.se) instance and simplify its results.
+JS utils functions to query a [Wikibase](http://wikiba.se) instance and simplify its results

 This package was primarily developed as `wikidata-sdk` but has now being generalized to support any Wikibase instance: [wikidata.org](https://www.wikidata.org) among others.